dentarg/auth0-blog/_posts/2018-02-14-developing-games-with-react-redux-and-svg-part-2.markdown

 - First, it forces the creation of the `mousePosition` constant if one is not passed in the `action` object.
 You will need that because the previous version would make the execution of the reducer halt if no `mousePosition` was passed to it.
 - Second, it fetches a `newState` object from the `createFlyingObjects` reducer, so new flying objects are created if needed.
-- Lastly, it return a new object based on the `newState` object retrieved in the last step.
+- Lastly, it returns a new object based on the `newState` object retrieved in the last step.

 Before refactoring the `App` and the `Canvas` components to show the flying objects created by this new code, you will need to update the `./src/reducers/index.js` file to add two new properties to the `initialState` object: